Joachim Nermark: Playing career

 Nermark was selected in the fourth round, 93rd overall, by the Colorado Avalanche in the 2011 NHL Entry Draft.
 After two further seasons with Linköping, Nermark's NHL rights were relinquished by the Avalanche.

 In his fourth season with Linköping in a depth role, Nermark was unable to increase his presence with the club, posting just 1 goal and 2 points in 41 games during the 2013–14 season.
 On January 15, 2014, he was loaned to the HockeyAllsvenskan with Rögle BK.
 He was brought to the club, by Anders Carlsson who had drafted him whilst with the Colorado Avalanche.
 Nermark played in 15 games with Rögle before returning to Linköpings for the playoffs.
 Upon their elimination, Nermark attempted to again help Rögle in their unsuccessful promotion bid.
-At the conclusion of the season, it was announced on April 10, that Nermark would not receive a new contract offer from Linköpings.
+After the season, it was announced on April 10 that Nermark would not receive a new contract offer from Linköpings.

 On May 20, 2014, amongst multiple offers from Allsvenskan sides, Nermark opted to sign a contract with Asplöven HC.
 In the 2014–15 season, Nermark enjoyed his most productive professional season in compiling 6 goals and 21 points in 45 games.
 Nermark was not retained by Asplöven, but continued in the Allsvenskan in signing a one-year contract with fellow competitors in HC Vita Hästen on April 16, 2015.

-After a single season with HC Vita, Nermark signed his first contract abroad in agreeing to a one-year deal with Norwegian-based club, Sparta Sarpsborg on April 18, 2016.
+After a single season with HC Vita, Nermark signed his first contract abroad in agreeing to a one-year deal with Norwegian-based club Sparta Sarpsborg on April 18, 2016.